Shanegpaton/HuffmanCompressorVisualizer/README.md

 - This project depends on the **MIXR** framework, which requires a custom setup not included in this repository.
 - As such, **building and running the project may not be straightforward** without MIXR installed and configured.
-- For this reason, we recommend watching the demo video below to understand functionality.
+- For this reason, I recommend watching the demo video below to understand functionality.

 ## 🎥 Demo
 Watch a demo video showcasing the Huffman Tree Visualizer in action: